Alexceptional/jpmorgan-technical-test/README.md

 ### Project Structure
 The source code for the project is in the 'report.py' file.
 I chose to add all code (apart from the tests) to a single source file due to the simplicity of the project.
 The sample data file is located at data/source_data.csv.

+### Code Structure
+All classes, methods and functions are described using docstrings.

+The code is executed from the main function, near the bottom of the module.
+Code execution follows the following routine:
+1. CSV file is opened
+2. File data is parsed into a list of dictionaries
+3. List of instruction objects initialised using file data list
+4. Report object initialised by passing instruction list
+5. Report methods called to produce report output

+The module can be executed either using an IDE or by running `python report.py` in the top-level directory.

 ### Tests
 The Python unit test files are located in the tests directory: file_tests.py for the file import test and report_tests.py for the 'Instruction' class tests.
 I chose not to build unit tests for the 'Report' class due to the nature of its functionality.